 - (a) Each application for a nonintoxicating beverage license, upon being received by the common council, shall be referred to the public safety and licensing committee of the common council, except as otherwise provided in this article.
 The public safety and licensing committee may refer the application to any officer or department of the city for investigation and recommendation.
 The committee shall report its recommendations to the common council.
 The common council, by a majority vote of the members present, may authorize or deny the license.
-No such license shall be issued by the city clerk until favorable action on the application therefor is had by the common council. - (b) No nonintoxicating beverage or soda water beverage license shall be transferable, either as to licensee or location, except as provided by Wis.
-Stats. §-§ 66.0433 or 125.04(12), and except that the common council may authorize a transfer of location as provided in Wis.
-Stats. § 66.0433 if the licensed premises become unsuitable for occupancy, except as otherwise provided by law. - (c) The soft drink beverage license, which is necessary for each premises from which soft drink beverages are distributed or at which they are kept, sold or offered for sale, shall be issued by the city clerk. - (cd) In the case of nonintoxicating beverage licenses, the original application for such license shall be granted under the procedure outlined in subsection (a) of this section, but such licenses shall thereafter be renewable by the city clerk without action by the common council.
+No such license shall be issued by the city clerk until favorable action on the application therefor is had by the common council. - (b) No nonintoxicating beverage license shall be transferable, either as to licensee or location, except that the common council may authorize a transfer of location as provided in Wis.
+Stat. § 66.0433(1m) if the licensed premises become unsuitable for occupancy, except as otherwise provided by law. - (c) In the case of nonintoxicating beverage licenses, the original application for such license shall be granted under the procedure outlined in subsection (a) of this section, but such licenses shall thereafter be renewable by the city clerk without action by the common council.